Your Supply Chain is Changing

 All this could have companies’ executives spinning their heads trying to figure out how to best navigate this fast-paced world of change.

-It’s here where the Supply Change Expo will bring everything together experts, solutions and education for every business with a supply chain.
-For those who wish learn more about how they can streamline their movement of goods, reduce costs and deliver their products to customers more efficiently, Supply Change Expo is the event to attend in 2020.
+It’s here where the Supply Change Conference & Expo (SCCE) will bring everything together experts, solutions and education for every business with a supply chain.
+For those who wish learn more about how they can streamline their movement of goods, reduce costs and deliver their products to customers more efficiently, Supply Change Conference & Expo is the event to attend in 2021.

 According to Calgary Economic Development, Calgary is Western Canada’s distribution hub because it has the quickest and cheapest access to the greatest number of regional markets.
 Calgary offers modern and new infrastructure assets that include the Calgary International Airport, distribution centres near the airport and cargo transfer.